TorbenJakobsen/decimaldate/README.rst

 Use a virtual environment
 -------------------------

-| It is optional, but *highly* recommended to create and use a virtual environment.
+| It is optional, but *highly* recommended (and best practice) to create and use a virtual environment.
 | This documentation will assume the use of a virtual environment and ``venv``
   (handled if you use ``make`` and the supplied ``Makefile``).